Top 5 (REALLY) Free VPNs for Google Chrome in 2018

 - Circumvents Netflix VPN block

-Unlike many free VPNs, you get the full Windscribe package for free.
-The only limits are on bandwidth and the number of available servers you can choose from.
-The service provides excellent encryption, a proxy gateway, and secure hotspot, which are ideal if you use public Wi-Fi regularly.
+Windscribe is a really secure and reliable VPN.
+The only limits on the free version are that you only get 10 GB worth of data a month, and you don’t get access to the full roster of service.
+That said, the service provides excellent encryption, a proxy gateway, and secure hotspot, which are ideal if you use public Wi-Fi regularly.
 Easy to set up, Windscribe offers an extension for Google Chrome.
 One of the few downsides to this provider is that it has a reputation for being a little aggressive with its ad blocker, although some might just say it’s just strong.
+To find out more about how users experience Windscribe, click here.

 - Limited number of servers